blongene/NovaTrade3.0/docs/runbooks/DRY_RUN_WINDOW_PLAYBOOK.md

 # Dry‑Run Window Playbook (Observation → Controlled Verification)

+“This playbook assumes the system state described in CURRENT_STATE.md and PHASE_TRUTH_TABLE.md.”

 ## Purpose

 This playbook defines the **only approved method** for temporarily exercising NovaTrade’s command path while remaining in Observation Mode.
 It exists to prove wiring, gating, approvals, and rollback — **not** to trade.